Resumes, Cover Letters, and Professional Correspondence

 The first step toward a strong resume is to understand yourself, the position and why you are a good fit.
 Once you know what the employer is looking for and how your skills match up, you can create a list of your top 10 skills and qualities relevant to the job.

 We STRONGLY encourage all students to have a resume reviewed by our staff before submitting it for any position.
 The resume is often the only thing between you and an interview and you want to stand out.
-Student Career Ambassadors and Career Advisors can review your resume and cover letter during drop-in hours or you can call 607-255-4166 for an appointment.

 Occasionally, you may be asked to provide a curriculum vitae, or CV, which is similar to a resume.
 Our career advisors can help you and this online resource can get you started.

-Cover letters usually contain three or four paragraphs, with an introduction, one or two body paragraphs and a closing.
+Cover letters usually contain three or four paragraphs, with an introduction, one or two body paragraphs and a conclusion.
 The opening paragraph should explain why you are qualified and interested in the position.
 The middle paragraphs could detail specific experiences and projects, highlighting the value you brought to your employer or you might use them to showcase one of your skills or explain how you overcame a problem during a past position or internship.
 In the closing paragraph, you should thank the reader for their time and restate your interest in the job and your desire for an interview.
-This is also where you provide your contact information.
+This is also where you can provide your contact information.

 Your cover letter should show that you understand the organization and your career field.
 Employers want to see an enthusiastic individual who already has the experience and qualifications for the job.